A Complete Guide To Indexes In Oracle SQL

 RENAME TO idx_comp_emp_sal_deptno;

-To maximize the benefits of indexes in Oracle SQL, consider the following best practices:
+To maximize the benefits of indexes, consider the following best practices:

 • Index Selectively: